Kpearson72/carsales/README.md

 The Survey give us many dataset that we can use.
 In this case we have chosen the value “Good Times, Times are good”

 ![8 PPT](2020_Year_Of_Reckoning/Slide8.png)
+**Car and interest rates**

-The third indicator, interest rates, is not an indicator or a value per se because is arbitrary set by the Federal Reserve,  but can be used as it for the general situation of the economy.
+The third indicator, interest rates, is not an indicator or a value because it is an arbitrary number set by the Federal Reserve,  but it can be used as an indicator of what state the economy is in.

 The U.S. Congress established three key objectives for monetary policy in the Federal Reserve Act: maximizing employment, stabilizing prices, and moderating long-term interest rates.

 So, the Fed is an independent institution but works with the government to get it goals.
-The drops or rises of the interest rates are used to keep the economy flowing.
+The Fed's ability to increase and decrease interest rates is a tool used to keep the economy flowing.
 Usually when the interest rates drop, the demand rise...
 But, is that true in this case?

-So, how does it the consumers?

 ![9 PPT](2020_Year_Of_Reckoning/Slide9.png)
 ![10 PPT](2020_Year_Of_Reckoning/Slide10.png)
 As you can see from the graph, the top 5 brands are Lincoln, Volvo, Mazda, Bentley, and Tesla

 ![11 PPT](2020_Year_Of_Reckoning/Slide11.png)

 Moving along to consumer sentiment

 ![12 PPT](2020_Year_Of_Reckoning/Slide12.png)
 Effect on the Stock Market:
 We’ve seen the trends for COVID, unemployment, interest rates, and consumer sentiment.
 All are factors in stock market performance but we’re going to zero in on consumer sentiment.